-"Thanks," Neville replied with a clear note of relief in his voice.
+"Thanks," Neville replied with a distinct note of relief in his voice.
 "I'll look this way if you could go that way?" he asked indicating the back half of the train.

-"I want to go to Hogwarts, Mummy," whined the childish voice of Astoria Greengrass as she bounced about tugging on Abigail Greengrass's arm incessantly.
+"I want to go to Hogwarts, Mummy," whined the young voice of Astoria Greengrass as she bounced about tugging on Abigail Greengrass's arm incessantly.
 "Please, please can I go?"